 In today's climate randomness is common with Trump around so managing risk is also something that should be tested but that isn't to say it makes trading harder.
 The moves carry further as algo reactions are becoming extended.

 Fundamentals vs technicals has been an argument for ages and I say throw it out and use both!

 About the blog

-Tradervidz will be doing a quick 2 minute (approx) podcast of the daily activity in the macro-asset markets - FX based for the most part.
+Tradervidz will be offering free market analysis articles in the macro-asset markets - FX based for the most part.